Common SEND needs and specific conditions

 Hearing impairment

 Hearing impairment refers to any degree of hearing loss.
 There are different levels of impairment, ranging from the more common mild hearing loss, to the much rarer profound deafness where there may be no functional hearing.
-Approximately 1% of children and young people living in the Bi-Borough have a type of hearing impairment.

 Causes of hearing impairment range from congenital disorders, medical conditions or injury.
 Sometimes hearing impairment can be due to a treatable cause such as glue ear or build-up of earwax.
 However, even if the actual cause is not able to be addressed, in the vast majority of cases there are still interventions that can boost hearing levels such as hearing aids and cochlear implants.